 For healthy food you may visit Café Orgánico or El Sano Banano, the last one featuring a great vegetarian and delicious menu.

 Wanting a romantic getaway?
 Cocolores Restaurant is a good option due to the closeness to the beach (it is a beachfront restaurant).
-The place offer delicious food with music in the background and great sunset views.
+The place offers delicious food with music in the background and great sunset views.
 Ideal for those looking for romance in intimate candle-lit dinners.

 All kind of visitors would like and enjoy Montezuma’s magic vibe!